0xwal/c-scratch/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, make sure to open an issue if not exist so we can discuss mthe problem.
+When contributing to this repository, make sure to open an issue if not exist so we can discuss the problem.

 ## Requirements: